 It is this migration route that provides much drama, as the animals have to cross both the Grumeti and Mara Rivers, where crocodile lie in wait.
 The animals then remain in Kenya until the short rains start in November, when they make their way back down south.

-Use the Google map to explore Serengeti.
+Use the Google map to explore Serengeti National Park.
 Feel free to Print the Street Map when you're ready.